Reproduced with the kind agreement of Rugby Bowmen

 As you upgrade limbs to higher draw weights you will probably also need to buy new arrows, additionally during the initial period of learning to shoot a bow it is common for targets to be busy and various shots to hit various items (other arrows, stands, the ground).
 For this reason, it is advised that low cost alloy arrows are used from a reputable manufacturer such as Easton.
 If you are shooting a high poundage bow or compound bow you may need to go for the more expensive alloy arrows due to the stiffness required, otherwise go cheap!
 X7, X23 and X27 arrows are indoor arrows and are not good starter arrows due to price and the effect of the wind on such large diameter arrows outdoors.

 A set of Easton Tribute or Jazz arrows are good starter sets that can be used both indoors and out whilst minimising cost.
 Indoors arrows are normally shot in ends of 3 or 4, outdoors it is normal to shoot ends of 6 arrows.
 It is advisable to buy a minimum of 8 arrows although given the minor cost of starter arrows increasing to 12 is not particularly expensive and allows for more arrows to be damaged / requiring repairs at any one time.

 As a beginner you are unlikely to have a consistent draw length and will find that having shot for several weeks your draw length increases (sometimes by a few inches) for this reason your first set of arrows should be left a few inches longer than needed.
 Having longer arrows (within reason) will not cause any significant problems but if your arrows become too short there is a risk that they will fall off the arrow rest and so cannot be shot safely.

-There are two shops commonly used by members:
+There are a couple of shops commonly used by members: